Take2-Cohort-2/review-week-22/question.md

 ### **Order Data**:
 Insert **three orders** into the `Orders` table:

-1. Jack Roberts ordered Sandwich (Quantity: 2) on Monday
+1. Jack Roberts ordered 2 Sandwiches on Monday
-2. Sophie Wilson ordered Burger (Quantity: 1) on Tuesday
+2. Sophie Wilson ordered a Burger on Tuesday
-3. Liam O'Connor ordered Curry (Quantity: 3) on Wednesday
+3. Liam O'Connor ordered 3 Curries on Wednesday

 ---